 In contrast to the molecular approach of Biophysics, Medical Physics focuses on the behavior of anatomical entities as a whole.
 Consequently it involves studies of healthy and diseased subjects, in both academic laboratory and hospital clinical settings.
 The research of Professors Aaron and Shiffman is an example, in which non-invasive electrical impedance measurements are used to assess the condition and activity of skeletal muscle.
 This has clear relevance to neuromuscular disease, and to general systemic disease via the mechanism of “chronic illness induced myopathy.”
 These aspects of the program are conducted in collaboration with physicians at local hospitals, while study of the physics underlying the measurements is the primary focus at the university.

-Faculty with research interests in Biological and Medical Physics include Professors Ronald Aaron (Emeritus), Albert-László Barabási, Ginestra Bianconi, Paul Champion, Nathan Israeloff, Alain Karma, J. Timothy Sage, Carl Shiffman (Emeritus), Srinivas Sridhar, Armen Stepanyants, Alessandro Vespignani, Meni Wanunu, Paul Whitford, and Mark Williams.
+Faculty with research interests in Biological and Medical Physics include Professors Ronald Aaron (Emeritus), Albert-László Barabási, Paul Champion, Nathan Israeloff, Alain Karma, J. Timothy Sage, Carl Shiffman (Emeritus), Bryan Spring, Srinivas Sridhar, Armen Stepanyants, Alessandro Vespignani, Meni Wanunu, Paul Whitford, and Mark Williams.